JerryAgbesi/Traffik/README.md

 # Traffik
 Traffik is a simple load balancer or proxy server written in Go.
-I built it to get familiar with go and understand some load balancing concepts as well.
+I built it to get familiar with Go and understand some load balancing concepts as well.

 ## Todo
 - [x] Create struct and methods for the load balancer